ahengljh/HunyuanVideo/docs/rabbit_methodology.md

 > *Rabbit Runtime* orchestrates three complementary mechanisms to fit large video diffusion transformers onto commodity GPUs:
 >
 > 1. **Weight locality planner** – we partition the DiT blocks into resident and streaming sets.
-Low-importance tail blocks are moved to host memory and prefetched with `prefetch_distance`.
-The planner honors a user-specified device budget (`rabbit_memory_budget_mb`) to keep overall VRAM within limits.
+Low-importance tail blocks are moved to host memory and prefetched with `--rabbit-prefetch-distance`.
+The planner honors a user-specified device budget (`--rabbit-memory-budget-mb`) to keep overall VRAM within limits.
 With the ProfilingDiT-style warmup (`--rabbit-profile-steps`), we score each block’s importance first and bias the offload plan toward background-heavy layers automatically.
-> 2. **Latent ping-pong** – denoised latents are transferred back to the host after each diffusion step to free VRAM while maintaining smooth progress.
-Pinned memory is optional to overlap PCIe transfers.
+> 2. **Latent ping-pong** – denoised latents are transferred back to the host after each diffusion step to free VRAM while maintaining smooth progress; pinned host memory is used by default to overlap PCIe transfers.
 > 3. **Output caching** – blocks with low EMA importance capture their output tensors (both image and text streams) and a lightweight signature.
-When the signature drift stays below `rabbit_cache_threshold`, we re-inject the cached result instead of recomputing, avoiding quality loss that arises from identity skips.
+When the signature drift stays below `--rabbit-cache-threshold`, we re-inject the cached result instead of recomputing, avoiding quality loss that arises from identity skips.
 Token-level caching à la ToCa is available via `--rabbit-cache-token-ratio`, which reuses cached activations only for low-variance tokens while letting high-variance tokens fall back to the identity path.
-A TeaCache-style schedule (`--rabbit-cache-warmup-steps`, `--rabbit-cache-min-progress`, `--rabbit-cache-progress-power`) postpones caching early in the denoising trajectory and tightens the threshold as the process stabilizes.
+A TeaCache-style warmup (`--rabbit-cache-warmup-steps`) postpones caching early in the denoising trajectory, and the runtime tightens the threshold automatically as diffusion stabilizes.
 > 4. **CFG branch caching** – when classifier-free guidance is enabled, `--rabbit-cfg-reuse-interval` lets Rabbit reuse the unconditional branch across multiple timesteps (FasterCache-style) by re-evaluating only the conditional branch between refreshes.
 >
 > The runtime exposes metrics (executed vs. cached vs. skipped blocks, cache hit rate) so users can tune aggressiveness interactively.